You want smart political talk without the meltdowns?

 Well, I'll give you a quick headline.

-Not only is the Senate investigating this, not only is the House investigating this, uh, now we have senior Department of Justice officials are now deliberating how to get rid of the non-disclosure agreement of the informant that has all the tapes, all the emails, all the documents, all the evidence that I promise are going to send people to jail.
+Not only is the Senate investigating this, not only is the House investigating this, now we have senior Department of Justice officials are now deliberating how to get rid of the non-disclosure agreement of the informant that has all the tapes, all the emails, all the documents, all the evidence that I promise are going to send people to jail.

-We like being ahead of the curve, we're head of the curve on Richard Jewell, head of the curve on Michael Brown, head of the curve on Duke LaCrosse, head of the curve on Trump and Obama and Freddie Gray.
+We're head of the curve on Richard Jewell, head of the curve on Michael Brown, head of the curve on Duke LaCrosse, head of the curve on Trump and Obama and Freddie Gray.

 We're not the mainstream media.